Prem759-0/youtube-v2/README.md

-## Features

--   **Authentication:** Secure and easy user sign-up and sign-in provided by Clerk.
--   **Video Uploads:** Direct-to-Mux video uploads for efficient and robust video processing.
+ Uploads:** Direct-to-Mux video uploads for efficient and robust video processing.
 -   **Creator Studio:** A dedicated dashboard for creators to view and manage their uploaded videos.
 -   **Infinite Scrolling:** Smooth, paginated loading of videos in the creator studio.
 -   **Video Categories:** Videos can be assigned to different categories for better organization.